 Moriah Karsagi Aharon, M.A, Contemporary Judaism and Land of Israel, Director of Media and Public Relations, The Schechter Institutes

-For every month of the Jewish calendar, you will find content and family activity suggestions on topics connected to Jewish and Israeli culture.
+Each month of the Jewish year, you will find new content and family activities connected to Jewish and Israeli culture.
 Each edition of @HOME WITH TALI focuses on a theme that connects to the Jewish month.
-This time – the month of Shvat!
+This time – the month of Adar!

 Check Out Our Outstanding Daytime and Evening Courses